How to Apply to the MD Program

 Screening of Applicants

-In keeping with holistic review principles and practices, applicants are screened for interview on academic performance and intellectual capacity, dedication to service, and capacity for effective interactions, special life circumstances, and other compelling factors, such as, but not limited to, the following:
+In keeping with holistic review principles and practices, applicants are screened for interview on humanism, dedication to service, capacity for effective interactions, special life experiences, academic achievements, scholarly and innovation activities, capacity for improvement, MCAT and CASPer performances and other compelling factors, such as, but not limited to, the following:

 - involvement in community (non-health care related) service activities